County Council Public Hearing is Jan 28, 6:00 PM — join our updates list.

 Keep Us Flying – Resources

-📄 Letter Templates
+📄 Letter Templates (County Council)

-Template 1: General Community Member (Planning Commission / County Council)
+Template 1: General Community Member (County Council)

-Dear Planning Commission and County Council Members,
+Dear Summit County Council Members,

 Thanks,

-Dear Planning Commission and County Council Members,
+Dear Summit County Council Members,

 Thanks,

-Dear Planning Commission and County Council Members,
+Dear Summit County Council Members,

 Thanks,